Alecks20/Personal-Website/pages/huge-website-revamp.md

 Theres much more to come!
 This is 2-3 days worth of work alone.
 I still need to finish off these and optimize them for mobile clients but the desktop experience should work perfectly fine.

-Speaking of the mobile experience, it is very rough right now, its still kinda usable but not reccomended unless you have to use it.
+Speaking of the mobile experience, it is very rough right now, its still kinda usable but not recommended unless you have to use it.